 Charity Phone Scams: 5 Simple Ways to Protect Against Charity Telephone Scammers

-At such high rates, most of us know or are someone affected by cancer.
-So if you were to receive a call from a charitable organization asking for donations to support cancer research - wouldn't you give what you could to help?
+If you received a call from a charitable organization asking for donations to support a worthy cause - would you give what you could to help?

 If you answered yes, your compassion and generosity are admirable.
-But unfortunately, those qualities are also what put you at risk for charity phone scams - like the telemarketing efforts the FTC accused last year of helping four cancer "charities" steal nearly $200 million from Americans.
+But unfortunately, those qualities are also what put you at risk for charity phone scams.

 How Charity Phone Scams Work

 Charity phone scams operate by either creating a fake organization or posing as a legitimate charity.
-Then employing phony callers to try to con you out of cash with donation requests.
+They employ telemarketing tactics to try to con you out of cash with donation requests.

-They appear legitimate and sound convincing.
-Often using fake identities and even spoofed caller ID, while playing off your willingness to help others in need.
+The callers appear legitimate and sound convincing.
+They often use fake identities and spoofed caller IDs.
 Common ploys include fundraisers for police or fire departments, as well as natural disaster relief funds.

 Five Steps to Protect Yourself From Charity Scam Callers